 Jenny over at A Mom and 2 Things and I both live in homes where legos are loved by kids and husbands alike, so we thought it would be fun to make Lego shaped soap using our Lego ice cube trays.
-We were so thrilled with how they turned out we ended up making over 300 bars for me to sell at the holiday fair I’m part of in December.
+We were so thrilled with how they turned out.

 Using glycerine soap base that is available at the craft store makes this project really pretty simple.
 It’s not like you are making homemade soap from scratch.
 You are just coloring, scenting and shaping the soap.
 Silicone ice cube trays made perfect molds because the soap just pops out of them and they come in lots of fun shapes.

 They look awfully cute all packaged up.
 I even made little lego gift tags.

 - Silicone Lego ice cube trays – The Lego Minifigure Ice Cube Tray is available online and at Lego stores.
 The Lego Ice Bricks Tray appears to only be available online currently.